 We are always on the lookout for passionate people to join our team.
 If you’re looking to work at a charity that combats educational inequality and improves social mobility, you are welcome to join us.
 Contact us now to find out about our current job openings

-Alice is the University Access Officer at King Solomon Academy.
+Alice is a Senior University Access Officer based at King Solomon Academy.
+She is also a Tuition Quality Assurance Champion for The Access Project.

 Alice studied Biological Sciences at Durham University.
 After finishing her degree, Alice was President of her College and subsequently President of the Students’ Union.
 During this time Alice focused her energies on improving access to higher education on both a local and national level.

-Ben works with grant making trusts to secure the funding which The Access Project needs to help young people secure places at top universities.
+Ben is our Senior Partnerships Manager and works with grant making trusts to secure the funding which The Access Project needs to help young people secure places at top universities.

 Ben has worked in the charity sector for over ten years.
 His experience in fundraising ranges from organising galas and events to running nine marathons in nine days.
 He has a Masters in history from the University of York and a joint honours degree in history and marketing from Oxford Brookes University.